LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Results

-Furthermore, we demonstrate instance-level learnability using the synthetic MNIST dataset~\cite{deng2012mnist}, following the approach outlined by~\citeauthor{jang2024learnability}.
-As shown in Table \ref{table:inst_learnability}, the CLAM-SB baseline shows limited performance in instance-level classification.
+Furthermore, we demonstrate instance-level learnability using (1) the synthetic MNIST dataset~\citep{deng2012mnist}, following the approach outlined by~\citeauthor{jang2024learnability} and (2) the real-world histology image dataset NCT-CRC-HE-100K NONORM~\citep{kather2018nct}.
+As shown in Table \ref{table:inst_learnability}, the CLAM-SB baseline shows limited performance in instance-level classification on both the synthetic MNIST dataset and the real-world histology image dataset.
 In contrast, CFSD is empirically proven to enable instance-level learning.
-The detailed implementation is described in Appendix~\ref{appendix:empirical_inst_learnability_implementation}.